OuhscBbmc/data-science-practices-1/ch-workstation.md

 -----------------------------------

 We previously installed the software below.
 Most have been replaced by software above that's either newer or more natural to use.

+* **[Azure Data Studio (ADS)](https://docs.microsoft.com/en-us/sql/azure-data-studio/download)** was recommended by [Microsoft](https://cloudblogs.microsoft.com/sqlserver/2018/09/25/azure-data-studio-for-sql-server/) and [others](https://www.brentozar.com/archive/2019/04/if-you-work-with-sql-server-youre-really-lucky/) for analysts (and some other roles) --ahead of SQL Server Management Studio.
+   VS Code (with the SQL Server extensions) is now Microsoft's recommended IDE for this purpose

 * **GitLab SSL Certificate** isn't software, but still needs to be configured.
     1. Talk to Will for the server URL and the `*.cer` file.